The French crisis: Why France's debt is so dangerous – for France, Germany and the EU as a whole – Image: Xpert.Digital

 The warning for Germany and Europe

 What can Germany learn from the French crisis?
-Economist Daniel Stelter warns urgently: "France should be a warning signal for us."
-Germany, too, is "accruing new debt in large steps without proper reforms."
+Economist Daniel Stelter warns emphatically: “France should serve as a warning signal for us.”
+Germany, too, is “accumulating new debt at a rapid pace without real reforms.”
 In five to ten years, Germany could find itself in the same situation as France today.

-What preventive measures would be necessary?
-Germany would have to rethink its own debt policy, push forward structural reforms, and prevent political polarization from making sensible fiscal policy impossible.
-The debt brake and fiscal discipline take on new importance in this context.
+What preventative measures would be necessary?
+Germany would have to rethink its own debt policy, push forward with structural reforms, and prevent political polarization from making sound fiscal policy impossible.
+The debt brake and fiscal discipline take on new significance in this context.

 What is ultimately at stake?
-It concerns nothing less than the stability of the monetary union, the credibility of European integration, and the economic future of over 300 million Europeans.
-The French debt crisis is a test of the resilience of the European project—a test that Europe must pass if it wants to survive as a unified economic and monetary union.
+Nothing less than the stability of the monetary union, the credibility of European integration, and the economic future of over 300 million Europeans are at stake.
+The French debt crisis is a test of the resilience of the European project – a test that Europe must pass if it is to survive as a united economic and monetary union.

-The answers to these questions demonstrate the dramatic scope of the French debt crisis.
+The answers to these questions reveal the dramatic scope of the French debt crisis.
 It not only threatens France itself, but could also plunge Germany and the entire EU into a deep crisis through contagion effects, higher interest rates, and the destabilization of the European financial architecture.
-Time for solutions is running out, while political inaction in Paris persists and financial markets become increasingly nervous.
+Time is running out for solutions, while political paralysis in Paris persists and financial markets become increasingly nervous.

 Your global marketing and business development partner